LMS, BR and Beyond

 Operationally the old ways continued but with rapidly decreasing traffic.
 The rise of the private car decimated passenger levels and improving roads and bigger lorries killed all but bulk goods traffic.
 All the former L&Y branch lines closed as did a number of secondary lines such as the North Lancs Loop.
 There was even talk of closing the L&Y main line and concentrating through traffic on the LNW trans-pennine line.

 Happily, in the years since the mid-1990s things have improved.
 Most of the remaining former L&Y lines are now run by Northern Rail who are working hard to improve matters.
-Passenger traffic has grown considerably and continues to do so.
-The great need now is to improve the rolling stock and increase capacity.
+Passenger traffic has grown considerably and a new fleet of trains to replace the British Rail ‘Pacers’ has improved comfort and increased capacity.

 Manchester Victoria which had been run down for many years and had its capacity decimated by BR has at last been refurbished with a new roof and improved facilities whilst retaining much of its L&Y history.